githubtraining/intro-to-html/responses/11-link-css.md

-You may be wondering why your page hasn't looked exactly the same as sample I showed in the beginning.
+You may be wondering why your page hasn't looked exactly the same as the sample I showed in the beginning.
 That's because HTML gives your webpage structure, but the simple tags you have learned so far don't tell the web browser how you want each page element to appear.

 The appearance of each page element is defined through styles and is the subject of another course.
 For now, I have added a stylesheet for you.
 You can check it out here: https://github.com/{{ user.username }}/{{ repo }}/blob/master/style.css